 Interconnection of electrical wires & other system parts

-Floor plans that display positions of electrical systems on every floor
+Floor plans that display the positions of electrical systems on every floor

 Equipment such as batteries, generators, air conditioning, solar panels, etc., as well as their size & voltage

-The symbols, abbreviations and descriptions are provided in the legends.
-These symbols include things such as switches, distribution panels, lights, and fixtures.
+The symbols, abbreviations, and descriptions are provided in the legends.
+These symbols include switches, distribution panels, lights, and fixtures.

 To make system particulars clearer, wall lines are usually drawn lighter than fixtures.
 Fixtures may also be shaded for further clarity.